LucaBoni28/Alzheimer-Project_NeuroMaranello/README.md

 The project's current version contains the Project Milestone 1: Data acquisition and preparation.

 ## Milestone 1: Data acquisition and preparation
-In this phase of the project, we downloaded the dataset and prepare the data for training using strategies to increase the effectiveness of the training.
-Our data set has is very unbalanced, with the Mild Demented class having a significantly smaller amount of data, as can be seen in the class distribution below:
+In this phase of the project, we downloaded the dataset and prepared the data for training using strategies to increase the effectiveness of the training.
+Our data set is very unbalanced, with the Moderate Dementia Class having a significantly smaller amount of data, as can be seen in the class distribution below:

 28 subjects for the Mild Dementia Class
 2 subjects for the Moderate Dementia Class